SecwatchERS/mapples/documentation-payload/mapples/commands/screenshot_inject.md

 - T1113

 ## Special Thanks
-Reznok wrote the Apollo 1.X version of this module.
+Reznok wrote the Mapples 1.X version of this module.
 You can find him at the following:

 Social | Handle
 -------|-------